Coming of age: Philippines

 In the Philippines, a popular coming of age celebration for 18-year-old women is the debut.
 It is normally a formal affair, with a strict dress code such as a coat and tie for the upper-middle and upper classes, and usually has a theme or color scheme that is related to the dress code.
 The débutante traditionally chooses for her entourage "18 Roses", who are 18 special men or boys in the girl's life such as boyfriends, relatives and brothers, and "18 Candles", who are the Roses' female counterparts.
 Each presents a rose or candle then delivers a short speech about the debutante.
 The Roses sometimes dance with the débutante before presenting their flower and speech, with the last being her father or boyfriend.
 Other variations exist, such as 18 Treasures (of any gender; gives a present instead of a candle or flower) or other types of flowers aside from roses being given, but the significance of "18" is almost always retained.

 Filipino men, on the other hand, celebrate their debut on their 21st birthday.
 There is no traditionally set program marking this event, and celebrations differ from family to family.
 Both men and women may opt not to hold a debut at all.

 Romani

 In the Romani culture, males are called Shave when they come of age at 20, and females Sheya.
 Males are then taught to drive and work in their family's line of trade, while females are taught the women's line of work.

 Scandinavian and Slavic

+An Evangelical-Lutheran priest of the Church of Sweden elevates the host before the congregation during a Confirmation Mass at Oscar's Church on the Third Sunday of Eastertide.

-In Ukraine, Poland, and the Scandinavian Countries, the legal coming of age of a person is celebrated at either 18 or 21.
+In Ukraine, Poland, and the Scandinavian Countries, the legal coming of age of a person is celebrated at either 18 or 21, though years earlier, the transition to adulthood is celebrated ecclesiastically.
+In Scandinavia, where Evangelical-Lutheran Christianity predominates, confirmation is an important event that marks the coming of age.
+Later, another coming of age event in Sweden is the graduation from a gymnasium, known as studenten.
+The graduation is preceded and succeeded by several traditional events, such as the wearing of a graduation cap, a ball, the champagne breakfast and other festivities on the day of graduation.